 In this article, I will teach you how to cut any angle on your miter saw.
-You will learn how to cut extreme angles since most miter saws aren’t able to cut angles higher than 45 degrees (sometimes 60 degrees) or lower than 40 degrees.
+You will learn how to cut extreme angles since miter saws have a limit to the degrees you can cut.
 The tool list to complete this is minimal – you will only use a clamp, a scrap piece of wood and a little math!
 It’s really quite simple, which is something I love about this method of cutting more degrees on your miter saw.

 I utilized this method when I made my DIY Outdoor Wooden Christmas Star.
 The angles needed for that project were 18 degrees, which is an angle that miter saws don’t have the capacity for.
 I was pleasantly surprised with how simple it was to do!

 Tip: If you’re just getting started with using a miter saw, check out this post on How to Use a Miter Saw for Beginners.

 Tools Needed to Cut Any Angle on a Miter Saw

 - Clamp (my miter saw came with a clamp built in, so check to see if you have one as well)